imCaseSensitive/Coding-Practice/README.md

 # Coding-Practice
-A collection of coding challenges that i've completed.
+A collection of coding challenges!